Psyhackological/pyghetti/python/rustlings_dict/README.md

 # Rustlings JSON Converter

-This code contains a main function that converts the `exercises.txt` file to a JSON file.
-The `exercises.txt` file contains information about different categories and their corresponding files.
+This code contains a main function that converts the `rustlings.txt` file to a `rustlings.json` file.